rabbitmetrics/langchain-13-min/README.md

 ## What is LangChain?

-LanchChain is an open source framework that allows AI developers to combine LLMs like GPT-4 with external sources of computation and data.
+LangChain is an open source framework that allows AI developers to combine LLMs like GPT-4 with external sources of computation and data.
-For a great quickstart tutorial for beginners and how to use this code, watch the [video](https://youtu.be/aywZrzNaKjs) first.
+For a nice technical quickstart tutorial on LangChain, please watch the [video](https://youtu.be/aywZrzNaKjs) first.

 ## Prerequisites